huggingface/autotrain-advanced/docs/summarization.rst

                 --col_mapping document:text,summary:target \
                 --files ~/datasets/valid.csv

+Column mapping is always from original column to AutoNLP column (original_column:autonlp_column).

 Please note that you can upload multiple files by separating the paths by a comma, however, the column names must be the same in each file.